 So how could Bartering be risky?
 There are a couple of scenarios I can envision bartering in the future if things get bad.
 The first scenario was demonstrated in the books Alas Babylon and Patriots, (Two excellent books by the way) of a market type of event where everyone in the town comes to a central location to trade what they have in hopes of securing items they want.
 The second scenario is that someone you know or don’t know approaches you and inquires about trading something as barter.
 Work or goods they have for something you have they want.

 The risk could come with the transaction itself.
 The first type of scenario would seem to offer the most protection of the transaction.
 You would be in a public area, presumably with lots of other people and the likelihood that you would be robbed should be lower.
 The risk that I see is that you are taking goods you have and showing everyone what you have in order to make a trade.
 Perhaps someone sees that you have a nice bottle of scotch that you are looking to trade for some .45 caliber ammunition.
 Actually, I think you wouldn’t be able to buy too many rounds with a good bottle of Scotch if the S ever really HTF but I digress.
 The bad guy sees the scotch, but doesn’t have any ammunition.
 Actually, they may be jonesing so bad for a drink now because they are an alcoholic and have nothing to trade at all, but now they know YOU have a bottle of Scotch.
-Maybe they know where you live, or follow you back home after you leave to try and take the Scotch and anything else you may have.
+Maybe they know where you live, or follow you back home after you leave to try to take the Scotch and anything else you may have.
 Bartering in this type of setting seems to go against good OPSEC practices.